 Phlox is a genus of about 70 species of annuals and perennials in the family Polemoniaceae, mostly native to North America.

-The name comes from the Greek word for flame or light.
+The genus name comes from the Greek word for flame or light, in reference to the flower color of many species.

 The plant was used medicinally by several native tribes for colds, stomach aches and diarrhea.